 When I first arrived to the city and visited this place, it was kind of a ‘KL culture lesson’ with its host, Rizal Van Geyzel’s side-stitching observations on Malaysian life.
 I also got to see Sri Lankan-Aussie comic Dilruk Jayasinha which was a touch.

-Crackhouse usually hosts 3 acts on a Friday and Saturday night which includes an international headliner, or try to check out their hilarious improv sessions with AI-IA.
+Crackhouse usually hosts three acts every Friday & Saturday night which includes an international headliner.
+Or try to check out their hilarious improv sessions with AI-IA.
+See their upcoming events here and to book.

 Just to think this city used to be nothing but jungle with potential.
 This is one of my highly recommended activities in KL, so don’t forget your trainers!

-There’s quite a few pockets of bush in and around KL that you can check out.
+There’s quite a few pockets of bush in and around KL that you can visit.
 Personally, I was fiercely loyal to Bukit Kiara because I lived right in front of it.
-Guaranteed are feel good vibes, rugged trails and wildlife appearances before refuelling at one of TTDI’s eateries afterwards (check my list of eats again for suggestions ☝🏼).
+Guaranteed are feel good vibes, rugged trails and wildlife appearances before refuelling at one of TTDI’s eateries afterwards (check my list of eats coming up for suggestions 👇🏼).

 Here’s my Bukit Kiara trail guide with all you need to know.